 doing well, you might want to expand at this point.

 Here’s the fun part!
 Keep it simple.
 Make the showroom inviting.
-Consider using your company colour, logo or branding.
+Consider using your company colour, logo or branding in your POP displays.
 Decide whether you’d like to have some music playing, at what volume and what type?
 It has to suit the atmosphere that you are trying to create.
 Plug in scented air fresheners and change your window display weekly.